kyriatide/docker-secrets-deploy/README.md

 ## Always Current Configurations

 Values are deployed into configurations by a two-step process.
 First, a transient template is generated from the configuration specified in the deployment descriptor, which is called *templatization*.
 And second, a new configuration is created by deploying secrets and values into the template, which is called *instantiation*.

-Thereby, if a new version of a software was installed when rebuidling a docker image (newer compared to earlier images) that updated its configuration file with, e.g., additional variables, the configuration created would always be current, i.e., also comprise the newly added variables, because templatization (and instantiation) always uses the current version of the configuration.
+Thereby, if a new version of a software package was installed when rebuidling a docker image (newer compared to earlier images) that updated its configuration file with, e.g., additional variables, the configuration created would always be current, i.e., also comprise the newly added variables, because templatization and instantiation use the current version of the configuration.

-This is different from manually creating a template from an initial version of a configuration.
+This is different from manually creating a template from an initial package version's configuration at the time of developing the docker image (at development time), and using this template as the basis for the package's configuration at the container's runtime.
 A configuration created based on that template will always be one of that initial version.

+Whether this feature is beneficial for you in your situation may depend.
+For always current images where you favor security and configuration management simplicity over stability this might be particularly handy.

 ## Persistent Configurations Managed in Git